circonus/docs/content/circonus/on-premises/installation/installation.md

    primary datacenter.
 1. The `data_storage` role must have the `secondary_cluster` attribute set, listing the hosts that are assigned to this role in the backup datacenter.
-   This list must be the same on both sides (in other words, it just _not_ simply list the nodes in the other datacenter.)
+   This list must be the same on both sides (in other words, it is _not_ simply a list of the nodes in the other datacenter.)
 It is used to create a special database view for queries that look for the list of IRONdb hosts.
 1. The `data_storage` node IDs for the backup datacenter should be different than those of the cluster in the primary datacenter.
 This avoids confusion